tidyverse/dplyr/tests/testthat/_snaps/rows.md

     Output
       <error/rlang_error>
       Error in `rows_update()`:
-      ! `unmatched` must be a character vector, not a number.
+      ! `unmatched` must be a character vector, not the number 1.

 # rows_patch() requires `y` keys to exist in `x` by default